 Preventing manipulation of financial metrics starts with consistent accounting rules in the purchase agreement.
 Do not accelerate receivable collections or defer vendor payments to influence the closing statement.
 Those moves often trigger negative working adjustments and erode the final purchase price.

 We recommend simple controls before closing: reconcile the balance sheet, confirm collectibility of receivables, and remove non‑operating items.
 This reduces buyer claims and costly disputes in the post‑close true‑up period.
+Related: our walkthrough on representations and warranties safeguarding deals for all sides.

 - Document accounting practices so the agreement has no gray areas.